YeKyawTun/kanban-ai-board/README.md

-# Kanban board with AI-assisted Assignee Recommendation (JSON Storage)
+# Kanban board with AI-assisted Assignee Recommendation

 A Kanban board with AI-assisted assignee recommendation:
 - 4 columns: To Do, In Progress, Review, Done